-We invite all students and their parents to visit the classroom and meet the teacher at our Goosehill Open House, which is held a few days before school begins.
+We invites all students and their parents to visit the classroom and meet the teacher at our Goosehill Open House, which is held a few days before school begins.
 (Check the District Calendar for dates and times.)
-They will also have an opportunity to climb aboard a van, in preparation for riding the bus to school.
 If you purchased your child's school supplies through the GPFA, they will have been delivered to his/her classroom.

-Bus Transportation Transportation information is posted on the District Website at the end of August.
+Bus Transportation Transportation schedules are posted on the District Website at the end of August.
 Goosehill Van Drivers also do a "practice run" during the days before school begins.
 Many drivers leave a note in your mailbox indicating the approximate pick-up time.